adnanghazzaal/taskapp_api/README.md

- express js (to setup up user routes and authentication middlewares) jsonwebtoken (to enable tokens for logging in/out functionality) multer (to enable user avatar uploads and storage in db) sharp (to standardize uoloaded avatars by criping images and converting filr types to png) validator (to validate userschema fields )
+ express js (to setup up user routes and authentication middlewares) jsonwebtoken (to enable tokens for logging in/out functionality) multer (to enable user avatar uploads and storage in db) sharp (to standardize uoloaded avatars by Cropping images and converting file types to png) validator (to validate userschema fields )